 - 1) Click in the paragraph which contains the single word Source. - 2) Click the Styles icon in the corner of the Home ribbon group .
 The task pane should appear as shown to the right.
 With the task pane visible you can see a complete list of styles that are being used in a document and select styles from the list by clicking on them.
-The task pane also makes several other important options available as shown later. - 3) Click on the Heading 3 style in the list to apply that style to the selected text.
-Repeat to apply the heading 3 style to the lines which say Ingredients and Method. - 4) Time to practice.
+The task pane also makes several other useful options available as shown later. - 3) Click on the Heading 2 style in the list to apply that style to the selected text and then use the [Alt] [Shift] [→] shortcut to change it to a level 3 heading (which will now appear in the styles list. - 4) Click in the line which says Ingredients and click the Heading 3 style to apply it.
+Do the same for the line which says Method. - 5) Time to practice.
 Continue through the rest of the document and use any of the methods you have tried so far to format the remaining headings.
-All of the recipe names
+All of the recipe names (E.g. Comforting cottage pie and Proper English Cottage Pie) should be formatted using the Heading 2 style.
+All of the headings which say Source, Ingredients and Method should be formatted using the Heading 3 style. - 6) Save the changes to the document when all the headings have been appropriately formatted.
+As in the example below.